YOUR COMPLETE GUIDE TO

 We need a change in the traditional approach to orthopedics and pain management.
-There is an epidemic of chronic pain in this country as 126 million people suffer from some sort of pain in the last 3 months.
-Of that 126 million, 40 million people have pain everyday and 20 million have pain that is severe enough to limit their activities and/or ability to work.
+There is an epidemic of chronic pain in this country as 126 million people have suffered from some sort of pain in the last three months.
+Of that 126 million, 40 million people have pain every day and 20 million have pain that is severe enough to limit their activities and/or ability to work.

 Until recently, standard treatments for musculoskeletal injuries to joints, tendons, ligaments, muscle, and bone have been focused on opioid narcotics, anti-inflammatory drugs (NSAIDS), cortisone injections, ablation (burning) of nerves, and surgeries.
 Regrettably, these mainstay strategies are fraught with potentially serious adverse effects, generally have mediocre results, and in many cases, can even worsen the problem.

-- Surgeries to repair torn knee ACL’s result in more severe arthritis in the future
+- Surgeries to repair torn knee ACL’s may result in more severe arthritis in the future.

-- Lumbar fusions for low back pain are generally ineffective according to the most recent research and create new problems above and below the fused segments
+- Lumbar fusions for low back pain are often ineffective according to the most recent research and create new problems above and below the fused segments.

 There is a desperate need for new, better, and safer strategies.
 This is where interventional non-surgical regenerative orthopedics comes into play.